KKKUBAKKK/buggy_server_client/README.md

 The client follows these steps:
 1. Initiates connection to the server
 2. Requests data in chunks using Range headers
-3. Processes each chunk and appends to output buffer
+3. Writes each chunk to the output file
 4. Retries failed chunks up to a configurable maximum
 5. Reports progress via logging
 6. Calculates SHA-256 hash of completed download